cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Browser Management.md

 [block:callout]
 {
   "type": "warning",
-  "body": "I'm confused which is the Cypres profile and which is my own profile!"
+  "body": "I'm confused which is the Cypress browser and which is my own browser!"
 }
 [/block]